guitarbeat/Personal-Website/memory-bank/activeContext.md

 4. Implement performance optimizations:
    - Optimize remaining will-change usage
    - Implement code splitting for tools
+5. Review other SCSS files for similar variable usage patterns that might need updating
+6. Consider creating a documentation guide for CSS custom property usage in the project
+7. Update any remaining Sass module variables to CSS custom properties where appropriate

 ## Active Decisions
 - SASS Architecture: Using modern @use syntax with proper namespacing